Antonette diPaolo Healey: Research

 diPaolo Healey's research interests include Old English literature and language, philology and lexicography, and medieval culture. di Paolo Healey received her PhD at the University of Toronto in 1973, supervised by Angus Cameron, the founding editor of the DOE.
 Her thesis included producing the first modern edited version or editio princeps of the Old English text 'Vision of St. Paul '.

-diPaolo Healey was one of the first women hired to teach at Yale University, between 1974 to 1978.
+diPaolo Healey was one of the first women hired to teach at Yale University, between 1974 and 1978.
 She returned to Toronto in 1978 to teach and work at the DOE.

 diPaolo Healey held the position of Cameron Professor of Old English Language and Literature and Chief Editor of The Dictionary of Old English, overseeing seven releases of the Dictionary from 1986 to 2008.
 Haruko Momma, who would later become the Chief Editor of the DOE, worked as a research assistant under the Chief Editorship of diPaolo Healey.

-diPaolo Healey served as an editorial board member for the Old English Dumbarton Oaks series in 2017-2018.
+diPaolo Healey served as an editorial board member for the Old English Dumbarton Oaks series in 2017–2018.

-A 'festschrift', edited by Maren Clegg Hyer, Haruko Momma, and Samantha Zacher (all former students of Healey’s), celebrating diPaolo Healey's contributions to medieval studies was published in 2020.
+A 'festschrift', edited by Maren Clegg Hyer, Haruko Momma, and Samantha Zacher (all former students of Healey's), celebrating diPaolo Healey's contributions to medieval studies was published in 2020.